hsiehph/Transcript2GeneModel/README.md

 <b> Note, this pipeline will only work on the Eichler lab cluster due to dependencies </b>

+First, you will need to clone this repo.

+$ git clone

 The config.yaml must contain correct paths to the files for transcripts and FASTA sequences. </br>

 To run this pipeline,